Metro 2033 (video game): Critical reception

-Metro 2033 received favorable reviews from critics upon release, according to review aggregator Metacritic.
+Metro 2033 received "generally favorable reviews", according to review aggregator website Metacritic.
 Most critics agreed that the game was a compelling and engrossing experience undermined by inadequate gameplay systems and poor artificial intelligence.

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Metro 2033 for "Outstanding Achievement in Story" and "Outstanding Achievement in Visual Engineering".

 The game's story and pacing received acclaim from critics.
 Phil Kollar from Game Informer praised the main campaign's variety of scenarios and set-pieces, especially the climax of the game's story.
 Eurogamer's Jim Rossignol also liked the campaign's variety and cinematic sequences, highlighting how "the action is expertly punctuated with unexpected experiences".
 Justin McElroy from Joystiq also liked the story, praising the characters as likeable for their courage and resilience.
 IGN's Ryan Clements felt that the game included "interesting sights and sounds", that the game suffered from bland characters and a "clumsy" story.
-Jim Sterling from Destructoid felt that the story was "decent" and the themes were "intruiging" and "powerful", but expressed disappointment that it was not as fleshed out as the source materials.
+James Stephanie Sterling from Destructoid felt that the story was "decent" and the themes were "intruiging" and "powerful", but expressed disappointment that it was not as fleshed out as the source materials.
 GamePro's Tae K. Kim felt that there was not enough context for an otherwise strong backstory, as he "never fully understood the world", making the game an awkward entry point to the fiction of the novel.